Top Programming Languages for Android App Development

 No?
-Well, according to the Journal of Accountancy, that’s an astounding 86 times a day (At least for us millennials…The rest of the population is a little saner).
+Well, according to several standard reports, that’s an astounding 100+ times a day (At least for us millennials…The rest of the population is a little saner).
 And the reason we are so addicted to our phones is the overwhelming sensory experience they provide in our daily lives.
 How so, you ask?
 Facebook, Instagram, Twitter, YouTube, WhatsApp (need I go on?!!)

 What language to choose?!!

-Java is the official language for Android App Development and consequently, it is the most used language as well.
-Many of the apps in the Play Store are built with Java and it is also the most supported language by Google.
+Firstly Java was the official language for Android App Development (but now it was replaced by Kotlin) and consequently, it is the most used language as well.
+Many of the apps in the Play Store are built with Java, and it is also the most supported language by Google.
 In addition to all this, Java has a great online community for support in case of any problems (And trust me, there will be problems!).

+Now Kotlin is the official language for Android App Development declared by Google in 2019.
 Kotlin is a cross-platform programming language that may be used as an alternative to Java for Android App Development.
-It has also been introduced as a secondary “official” Java language in 2017.
-Kotlin can inter-operate with Java and it runs on the Java Virtual Machine.
+It has also introduced as a secondary “official” Java language in 2017.
+Kotlin can interoperate with Java and it runs on the Java Virtual Machine.